Bachelor of Social Work

 SOCW 260: Introduction to Social Work

-Introduction to the social service delivery systems in the United States, emphasizing the social work profession: its mission, philosophy, ethics, values, diverse fields, and ethnocultural perspectives.
+Introduction to the social service delivery systems in the United States, with an emphasis on the social work profession: its mission, philosophy, ethics, values, diverse fields, and ethnocultural perspectives.
 Observations of social service agencies and guest speakers provide a career orientation to the social work profession.

 Discover the full Bachelor of Social Work course listing by visiting the Academic Catalog.

-With an increasing focus on mental health, community well-being, and social justice, graduates pursue diverse and meaningful career opportunities.
+With an increasing focus on mental health, community well-being, and social justice, graduates of the Bachelor of Social Work program pursue a wide array of diverse and meaningful career opportunities.
 The curriculum prepares students for impactful roles across various sectors within the social work field.

 Substance Abuse Counselor